EmilyBonar/NearestNamedColor/README.md

 # NearestNamedColor
-Find the nearest color that has an HTML name

 <img src="https://raw.githubusercontent.com/EmilyBonar/NearestNamedColor/master/NearestNamed.gif">

+Uses Python to collect a list of color names from the web, then lets users find which of those named colors is closest to their input.

-Uses (Pickr)[https://github.com/Simonwep/pickr] for choosing input colors
+Dependent upon [Pickr](https://github.com/Simonwep/pickr) for choosing input colors